near/community/meetings/transaction-runtime-wg.md

 * Standalone execution;
 * Fees, refunds, gas price and conversion of tokens to gas, economics

+## 22.10.2020

+- Fee changes -- Eugene Kuzyakov is still working on it;

 ## 16.10.2020

 - TODO: Final param estimation